Parallel-NetCDF/PnetCDF/sneak_peek.md

     1024, 2048, and so on.

 * Bug fixes
-  + Fix NC_CLOBBER mode for ncmpi_create() when called on existing symbolically linked files.
-In all previous PnetCDF implementations, symbolic links, like other regular files, was first deleted by unlink() and then created.
-This can result in an unexpected outcome, i.e. the symbolic link being deleted.
-    NetCDF library implements this differently, by adding O_TRUNC flag when calling open() to truncate the file to length 0.
+  + Fix NC_CLOBBER mode for ncmpi_create() when files are existing symbolic links.
+Prior to this release, symbolic links, like other regular files, was first deleted and then created.
+This can result in an unexpected outcome, i.e. the deletion of symbolic link.
+NetCDF-4 library implements this differently, by adding O_TRUNC flag when calling open() to truncate the file to length 0.
 Historically, PnetCDF did not adopt the same approach because MPI does not define a similar flag to O_TRUNC and the only way to achieve the file clobber effect is to through MPI_File_set_size(), which can be expensive as the function takes an MPI file handler argument, which requires to open the file first with a call to MPI_File_open().
   + Fix various compile and link bugs when NAG Fortran is used.
 Bugs include flag needed to verbose linking output, unrecognized link option -pthread, unmatched C compiler underneath.
 Thanks Sergey Kosukhin for providing the